mattgriffindev/filfthy-gorgeous-vegan/README.md

 **Frameworks, Libraries and Programes Used**

+- [Heroku](https://devcenter.heroku.com/) is where the live site is deployed.

 - [Bootstrap v5](https://getbootstrap.com/docs/5.0/getting-started/introduction/ "Bootstrap v5") was used to assist with the responsiveness and styling of the website.

+- [Cloudinary API](https://cloudinary.com/) was used to enable users to upload images for their recipes whilst keeping the App safe and secure

+- [Flask](https://flask.palletsprojects.com/en/2.0.x/) was used to handle the templating for the site.

+- [Postgres](https://www.postgresql.org/) was the relational database used to store user registration, login and authentication.
+Postgres was also used to store the Categories.

+- [MongoDB](https://www.mongodb.com/) was the nonrelational database used to store less structured data such as the recipes.
+MongoDB is where we host our NoSQL database.

+- [Flask-PyMongo](https://pypi.org/project/Flask-PyMongo/) provides MongoDB support for Flask applications.

+- [pip](https://pip.pypa.io/en/stable/) is the package installer for Python, allowing us to install the packages we need for this site.

+- [dnspython](https://www.dnspython.org/) is a DNS toolkit for python.

+- [Werkzeug](https://wsgi.readthedocs.io/en/latest/what.html) is a Web Server Gateway Interface web application library.

+- [Jinja](https://www.palletsprojects.com/p/jinja/) a templating engine for Python, used to write Flask and other templating services.

 - [Google Fonts](https://fonts.google.com/ "Google Fonts") was used to import the Bubblegum Sans and Nunito fonts into the style.css file, which are used throughout the website.